erikssommer/erikssommer/README.md

 ### Hello there

 **Personal stuff:**
-- ☁️ I am currently building RESTful Web APIs with Node.js, Express, MongoDB and JavaScript using Docker
+- 🎓 I am currently developing my bachelor thesis in collaboration with Fremtind AS.
+Stack: react with typecript/sass and spring boot with jpa
-- #️⃣ Learning backend programming in C# with .NET 5, and frontend programming with Angular
+- 🤓 Diving deep into the world of differential equations
 - 👨‍💻 I work as a teacher assistant in the class [Algorithms and Data Structures](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATS2300/2021/HØST) at Oslo Metropolitan University
 - 👨‍🎓 Sopra Steria software engineer graduate autumn 2022
 - 📫 How to reach me: erikssommer@gmail.com || s341870@oslomet.no